Bullyard: Bullyard Hall

 Bullyard Hall was built in 1908 by Samuel Kent on 10 acres of land purchased for that purpose.
 The hall was connected to electricity in 1952 and the hall was extended in 1957 with a bigger dance floor.
 Other additions included a stage, kitchen and ladies' room.
 The hall was repainted in the 1960s, with the exterior painted with linseed oil and burnt umber (giving the hall its distinctive appearance).

 The hall was, like other local public halls, used for social events such as dances.
 Movies were shown at the hall from the 1920s and it was also used for church services.
 Newspaper references from the 1930s through to the 1950s indicate the hall being used as a venue to sign up workers for the local cane crushing season.

 The hall grounds were also used for a range of sporting events.
 There are references to athletics competitions held at Bullyard from 1911 and the track was improved in 1913.
 A tennis club was formed in 1928 and tennis courts were constructed using crushed ant bed.
 Cricket was popular, so much so that the Cricket Club merged with the Hall Committee in 1930.
 Bullyard hosted cricket matches against local teams including Wallaville, Albionville, Gin Gin, Bucca and Bundaberg and the pitch was also constructed from ant bed, similar to the tennis courts.

 Bullyard Hall is located in the south-western corner of a 4 hectare reserve that in turn is located in the northern part of town on the eastern side of Bucca Road.
 A mostly circular fenced sports ground extends from the hall to the north and east.
 Most of the fenced, predominantly levelled grassed site has been cleared, some remaining scrub vegetation exists in the north and northeast and on the boundaries and it appears that the ring of trees on the perimeter of the sports ground have been deliberately planted.

 The hall consists of a low set weatherboard clad timber structure on timber stumps with a slight variation in height to level out the site and features a corrugated iron clad gable roof.
 An annex with skillion roof is attached on both sides of the main building.
 The main entrance is from the front via some steps onto a landing covered by a gable roof and double doors.

-Bullyard Hall Markets

-Wendi Guy became the new secretary for the hall in 2019 and wanted to find ways to raise money for the hall and make it active again.
-On 9 June 2019 her first venture began and she introduced a 'Car Boot Sale'.
-It was so successful that the community asked for it to be run more often so Wendi decided to start up the monthly markets which now run on the first Sunday monthly between 7am and 11am at the grounds.
-They run a canteen there which brings more money into the hall as well.
-It's a pet friendly country environment with live music when available.